Cheyann Shaw’s Ovarian Cancer Story: Low Grade Serous Carcinoma, Stage 4B

 I stopped chemo right away because the chemo could make me bleed out or make my body not heal properly from surgery, so I stopped for three weeks.
 Then, on Halloween, that’s when we did the major cancer debulking surgery.

-1st Chemotherapy & Surgery
+1st Line Chemotherapy & Surgery

 What were the side effects you experienced from chemo?

 I was really lucky.
-I was super nervous about chemo.
+I was super nervous about chemotherapy.
 On the first day of chemo, I sat in the waiting room and just cried because I was thinking about all the horror stories I’d heard.
 I had no idea what to expect.

 For some reason, I thought I’d be in this chair that looked like a spaceship.
 Once I had my first round, I was like, “Oh.
 This isn’t too bad.